diku-dk/futhark/docs/language-reference.rst

 type with consistent dimension sizes for an irregular array value.
 In a Futhark program, all array values, including intermediate (unnamed) arrays, must be typeable.

+Records are mappings from field names to values, with the field names known statically.
+A tuple behaves in all respects like a record with numeric field names, and vice versa.
+It is an error for a record type to name the same field twice.

 String literals are supported, but only as syntactic sugar for arrays of ``i32`` values.
 There is no ``char`` type in Futhark.